 def has_membership(self, role_id):

-While developing the app, we don't want the cache functions to be running as the screens change as we update the app.
-To avoid this, we set the CACHE_TYPE variable to null for the developing configuration:
+While developing the application, we don't want the cache functions to be running since screens change as we update it; to avoid this, we set the CACHE_TYPE variable to null for the development configuration:

 my_app\config.py